How to Start a Motivational Speech: 5 Strategies for Capturing Your Audience

 These seemingly insignificant details are the difference between a hit activity and a flop.

 Just like asking a question, you want your activity to be a lead-in for the content of your speech.
 The best activities include a physical element.
-Say your topic is the relationship between mood and motivation.
-You could start your motivational speech with a breathing exercise for calming one’s mind.
+Say your topic is the relationship between your mood and your motivation to improve your business.
+You could start your motivational speech with a breathing exercise for calming one’s mind or a quick smiling exercise.

 3 – Tell a Story to Make Your Motivational Speech More Relatable

-It takes courage to tell a story from your personal life that shows your vulnerability, but it is one of the most powerful tools for connecting with your audience.
+It takes courage to be vulnerable and tell a story from your personal life, but it is one of the most powerful tools for connecting with your audience.
 You have to prove you have motivated yourself in your darkest times if you want to motivate your audience to do the same.

 4 – Quote a Scientific Study to Give Your Motivational Speech Authority